-Life at BCIT has acquired an international flavour with the increasing enrolment of international students.
+Life at BCIT has an international flavor with the increasing enrollment of international students.
 This year BCIT is host to nearly 90 students from other countries.
-The presence of international students on campus provides an excellent opportunity for intellectual and cultural interaction.
+The presence of international students on campus and the recent introduction of an International Student Club will continue to enhance an excellent opportunity for intellectual and cultural interaction.